microsoft/VoTT/README.md

 #### Security Tokens

 Some project settings can include sensitive values, such as API keys or other shared secrets.
-Each project has will generate a security token that can be used to encrypt/decrypt sensitive project settings.
+Each project will generate a security token that can be used to encrypt/decrypt sensitive project settings.

 Security tokens can be found under 'Application Settings' by clicking the gear icon in the lower corner of the left hand navigation bar.

 **NOTE:** Project files can be shared among multiple people.
 In order to share sensitive project settings, *all parties must have/use the same security token.*

-The token name and key *must* match in order for sensitive values to successfully be decrypted.
+The token name and key *must* match in order for sensitive values to be successfully decrypted.

 ![alt text](docs/images/security-tokens.png "Security Tokens")

 ## Labeling an Image

 When a project is created or opened, the main tag editor window opens.
-The tag editor consists of of two main parts:
+The tag editor consists of two main parts:

 * A preview pane that contains a scrollable list of images and videos, from the source target
 * The main editor tool that allows tags to be applied to drawn regions

-Selecting an image/video on the left will load that image in the main tag editor.
+Selecting an image or video on the left will load that image in the main tag editor.
 Regions can then be drawn on the loaded asset and a tag can be applied.

 As desired, repeat this process for any additional assets.